sigma-py/orthopy/README.md

 ```python
 vals = orthopy.enr2.tree(4, x, symbolic=False)
 ```
 All polynomials are normalized over the measure.
+The dimensionality is determined by `X.shape[0]`.

 ### Relevant publications